Skip to main content

 • automate routine administrative tasks

-• automate document classification
+• automate document classification and categorisation

 • analyse sentiment to understand patterns and trends in large data sets